ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 :::note

-The `ParentAttributes` marks parameters that represent the runtime value of the declaring GraphQL type.
+The `Parent` attribute marks a parameter that represent the runtime value of the declaring GraphQL type.
 In this case, we are resolving the `price` field of the `Asset` type, so we want to inject the `Asset` instance into our resolver.

 :::

 The class `AssetNode` is annotated with the `ExtendObjectTypeAttribute`, allowing us to extend an existing type `Asset` with additional fields.

+The above code defines a new field on the `Asset` type:

 ```graphql
 extend type Asset {